Exam season is now · EC-6 (391) & STR (293)

 • Science (904): 55 Minutes | 45 Questions

-• Fine Arts, Health, & PE (905): 35 Minutes | 40 Questions
+• Fine Arts, Health, and PE (905): 35 Minutes | 40 Questions

 The Passing Score Guide